iterative/terraform-provider-iterative/docs/resources/task.md

 ```

 The container name may include a path component, in this case the specified subdirectory will be used
 to store task execution results.
-Otherwise, a subdirectory will be created with a name matchin the
+Otherwise, a subdirectory will be created with a name matching the
 task's randomly generated id.

 If the container name is suffixed with a forward slash, (`container-name/`), the root of the container